Kolesnikova charged with organising coup d'état, accuses Belarus government of kidnapping

 She is now in a pre-trial detention centre in Minsk in a cell with six other prisoners.
 Another two members of the newly established Coordinating Council were arrested on September 9: prominent lawyer Maxim Znak and Kolesnikova’s lawyer Ilya Saley.

-“Maria Kolesnikova regards the events of recent days as abduction—a serious criminal offence—and together with her lawyer she intends to draw up appeals so that all those responsible for her abduction and forcible removal to the border are identified.
+“Maria Kolesnikova regards the events of recent days as abduction – a serious criminal offence – and together with her lawyer she intends to draw up appeals so that all those responsible for her abduction and forcible removal to the border are identified.
 Everything that Maria told the lawyer confirms the story of [her colleagues] Ivan Kravtsov and Anton Rodnenkov, who were forced to take Maria to Ukraine.
 Maria also faced threats of physical violence, which, being in the GUBOPiK building, could not be perceived as anything except as real.
 Maria also intends to file applications on the facts of death threats,” the Coordinating Council headquarters said in a statement.

 She has been charged with "calls for a coup d'état" – according to paragraph 361 of Criminal Code – that carries a sentence of 2-5 years in prison if she is convicted.

 Nobel laureate Svetlana Alexievich is now the only member of the presidium of the Coordinating Council still in Minsk and at liberty.
-Several European ambassadors went to stay in her apartment to try and protect her from arrest.
+Several European ambassadors went to stay in her apartment to try to protect her from arrest.

 Lawyer Lyudmila Kazak met with Kolesnikova on September 9 and reported that she feels good and cheerful and is being held in the cell with the six other people.